o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

     }
 };

-// Viist the "/O3DE/Gems" setting object to query the data for all active gems AZ::SettingsRegistryVisitorUtils::VisitObject(settingsRegistry, GemSettingsVisitor,
+// Visit the "/O3DE/Gems" setting object to query the data for all active gems AZ::SettingsRegistryVisitorUtils::VisitObject(settingsRegistry, GemSettingsVisitor,
     AZ::SettingsRegistryMergeUtils::ActiveGemsRootKey);